WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Phylogenetics/phylogenetics.md

 #### Build the phylogenetic tree

-The code below builds a phylogenetic tree using maximum likelihood methods and outputs a tree file in newick format
+The code below builds a phylogenetic tree using maximum likelihood methods and outputs a tree file in newick format.

+We will NOT run this command in the classroom, because it takes a long time to run.

 ```bash
 fasttree \